 Mise en place.
 Always gather ingredients before starting any recipe.
 It will save you time and organize your mind.

-- Green Bell Peppers, Red Bell Peppers, Onions and Celery are key ingredients to any gumbo recipe.
+- Green Bell Peppers, Red Bell Peppers, Onions and Celery are key ingredients to any gumbo soup recipe.
 They create a “sofrito” style beginning for this soup.

 - Okra: Gumbo wouldn’t be gumbo without sliced okra.